ga4gh/va-spec/docs/source/introduction.rst

    VA Ecosystem Models and Dependencies

-   **Legend**  Models in the VA-Spec ecosystem that support generation of the VA Standard Profile Schema representing the final product of the VA-Specification.
-Arrows on the left describe processes through which downstream models are generated from more foundational ones.
+   **VA Ecosystem Models and Dependencies**: A hierarchy of models and standards support generation of the Standard Profile Schema that are the final product of the VA-Specification.
+Arrows on the left describe ``PROCESSES`` through which downstream models are generated from more foundational ones.
 Arrows on the right describe the propagation of requirements from implementation models to inform upstream Core-IM expansion and refinement.
-The format of each model (e.g. 'YAML', 'JSON') is indicated by icons at the left of each.
+The format of each model (e.g. 'YAML', 'JSON') is indicated by icons on each.

 * The **SEPIO Core-IM** provides foundational representation of domain-agnostic concepts describing the knowledge generation process, and artifacts it produces, and relationships between them.
 It is part of a larger modeling Framework that includes a Profiling Methodology for deriving models specialized for particular types of Statements reporting variant knowledge, or Study Results reporting created sets of variant data.
 It is written in a yaml format and not formalized as a json schema, as it is not intended to be directly implemented in data.